pete98/jpmc-task-1/README.md

 # JPMC Task 1
-Starter repo for task 1 of the JPMC software engineering program yes i cloned a repo
+Starter repo for task 1 of the JPMC software engineering program yes i cloned a repo and added new changes to client script